IntersectAustralia/excel-fu/module-2/index.markdown

 ![Wind gust chart](28.png)

-Clearly, the West is the dominant direction of the strongest gusts, followed by the South.
+Clearly, the West is the dominant direction of the strongest gusts, followed by the South in this example.

 Note the format of this chart could be improved.
 At the very least a meaningful title would help the reader make sense of it.
 Can you think of a meaningful title and apply it to this chart?

+(**Hint:** In the ribbon, select "Chart Labels" then "Chart Title".
+Choose if you want the title in the frame or above it.)

 <a class="next-link" href="{{ site.baseurl }}/module-3/">Go to the next module</a>